AU-HC/electionguard-verifier-go/README.md

     - *1* : Logging of information
     - *2* : Logging of debug

-The project provides one sample election in the `/data/nov_2023` directory, by courtesy of [ElectionGuard](https://www.electionguard.vote/elections/College_Park_Maryland_2023/).
+The project provides one sample election in the `/data/nov_2023` directory, courtesy of [ElectionGuard](https://www.electionguard.vote/elections/College_Park_Maryland_2023/).
 To verify the College Park General Election with logging level set to `information` and output file `output.json` execute one of the following command blocks.
 ```
 $ go run main.go -p="data/nov_2023/election_record/" -v=1 -o="output.json"